 Scotland spends £75 million a year dealing with litter and its effects.
-That money could be far better spent on other public services.
+A deposit return scheme could reduce the amount we spend as a result of litter, allowing this money to be redirected towards other community amenities.

 The reason a deposit return system significantly reduces drinks container litter is because the deposit puts a value on the container.
 People might be tempted to throw litter but they don’t throw money away.
 And if they decide to drop litter anyway, someone else will pick up the container in order to get the money.
 That’s why deposit return systems are so successful – everyone’s motivated to make it work.